 https://www.planningportal.co.uk/info/200187/your_responsibilities/37/planning_permission/2

-The Government has recently announced a “shake-up” of the planning system to encourage us all to build more and allow greater flexibility in the change of use of many buildings.
-However, the legislation that is being putting in place does not really offer any greater flexibility over and above our original “permitted development”rights.
-In most cases the new legislation requires a "Prior Approval” application to be submitted to the Local Planning Authority, which they can approve or refuse, just like they can approve or refuse a planning application.
-The legislation also imposes many restrictions where the new permitted development rights are not applicable, such as if certain dimensions are exceeded, or if the property is in a Conservation Area.
+The Government continually talks about speeding up the planning system and making it more transparent and less bureaucratic, so as to encourage us all to build more and put existing buildings to good use.
+However, in practice, the planning process is now more complicated and frustrating than it has ever been.
+The "permitted development" requiring Prior Approval legislation was supposedly introduced to make things easier, but it doesn't.
+There are many restrictions where permitted development rights are not applicable, such as if the extension exceeds certain dimensions, or if the property is in a Conservation Area.
 It is really quite complicated, and you should seek professional planning advice before embarking on any particular project that you think might be permitted development.
 It probably isn’t, or at least you will need to submit a “Prior Approval” application first!

 Please use our contact form if you have any questions!